cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 <!-- theme: warning -->

 > **If one of the ticket sales is invalid** (for example the chosen tariff is incorrect or expired), **none of the ticket sales will be registered**.
-You will instead get an error response with more details about the problem, and can then retry the registration without the incorrect ticket sales or ask the end user to change the tickets and/or tariffs that they want.
+You will instead get an error response with more details about the problem, and can then retry the registration without the incorrect ticket sales or ask the passholder to change the tickets and/or tariffs that they want.

 ### 7. Cancelling the ticket sale